magento/devdocs/src/cloud/live/live-sanity-check.md

 {:.procedure}
 To deploy your site:

-1. If you have not already, log in as or switch to the [Magento file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
+1. If you have not already, log in as or switch to the [file system owner]({{ site.baseurl }}/cloud/before/before-workspace-file-sys-owner.html).
 1. Change to your project root directory.
 1. Enter the following command: